7 reasons to switch from Oracle JDK to Liberica JDK

-Let us assure you that the latest OpenJDK releases are vastly, immensely safer than sticking with outdated releases from Oracle with permissive license.
+Let us assure you that the latest OpenJDK releases are vastly, immensely safer than sticking with outdated releases from Oracle with a permissive license.
 BellSoft has signed the OCTLA and become a part of the Vulnerability Group alongside other major distributors such as Oracle, SAP, Amazon, and Red Hat.
 Together they hunt down, review, and fix security issues.

 4. “OpenJDK is not providing all the features that Oracle has.”

 Well, this statement has a grain of truth.
 If we talk about most versions after Java 8, JDK code is functionally the same.
 The current OpenJDK and Oracle JDK releases show no differences.
-However, version 8 has certain technologies absent in OpenJDK (that are slowly being backported).
-The table below shows all the qualities and features that distinguish Liberica JDK from Oracle JDK with some alternative tools that may replace original Oracle JDK 8 components.
+However, version 8 has certain technologies absent in OpenJDK (that are gradually being backported).
+The table below shows all the qualities and features that distinguish Liberica JDK from Oracle JDK with some alternative tools that may replace the original Oracle JDK 8 components.